Enhancing the Effectiveness of a Professional Pest Management Program

 There are other pest management products that are available from retail centers for homeowners.
 Various attractants, baits, pheromones, repellents, glue boards and traps may be practical in some situations.
 When using any pesticide product, be sure to read and follow the label directions.

 Lawn care services contracted for pest control will usually leave a reminder notice of cultural practices to implement for maximum effectiveness.
+For example, an insecticide treatment may need to be watered into the soil for optimal control of soil-inhabiting insects, such as white grubs.
 A healthy lawn is the best defense against any pest outbreak.
 Proper watering, mowing, and fertility practices are a large part of the IPM program in combating lawn pests.

 Ask the person selling the pest control program to outline the programs steps and how you can assist to achieve the best control for your money.
 Good cooperation between the customer and the company will result in optimal results.